IR35 and Off-Payroll Working Rules Explained

 19 January 2021

-There seems to be a lot of confusion around Off-Payroll Working rules and the incoming changes to IR35 and which will apply from 6 April 2021.
+The long awaited changes to the Off-Payroll working rules finally came into effect earlier this month.
+Despite this, there seems to be a lot of confusion around Off-Payroll Working rules and IR35.
 In this article we help demystify some of the key concepts to help you work towards ensuring compliance.

 Why do Off-Payroll Working rules exist?